-This unit is only available to Victoria Police in semester 1 2017 and Department of Police, Fire and Emergency Management (DPFEM) in semester 2 2017.
+This unit is only available to Department of Police, Fire and Emergency Management (DPFEM) in semester 2 2018.
 Please enquire at:

 Examines three interrelated concepts central to contemporary discourse about effective governance.
 From a focus on 'the great men of history' and 'captains of industry' to behavioural, transactional, transformational and problem-solving approaches, the unit traces the development of leadership studies in a range of contexts including the organisation, governmental and international.
 Inherently a political activity, leadership involves the exercise of influence and power and is often a critical factor in the resolution of disputes.
 The nature of influence and power is discussed, their forms identified and dispute resolution strategies (including negotiation, cooptation, mediation and arbitration) explored.